JSensebe/jsensebe.github.io/projects/heroes-of-ruin.md

 ## **Technical Highlights**

 ### **1. QR Code Routines**
 The QR code system was the first feature I implemented on the 3DS.
+It allowed players to link their games to an online account for posting character stats and progress.
 It used part of the official SDK and required:

 - integrating the SDK’s camera and decoding pipeline
 - handling edge cases in scanning and recognition
 - ensuring responsiveness within the game’s UI flow

-Although straightforward, it served as my introduction to 3DS development.
+Although fairly straightforward, it served as my introduction to 3DS development.

 ---